Wheat Ridge, Colorado

 The City of Wheat Ridge is a home rule municipality in Jefferson County, Colorado, United States.
 Wheat Ridge is located immediately west of Denver and is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
-The Wheat Ridge Municipal Center is approximately 5 mi west-northwest of the Colorado State Capitol in Denver.
-The city had a population of 32,398 as of the 2020 Census.
+The Wheat Ridge Municipal Center is approximately 8.5 mi west-northwest of the Colorado State Capitol in Denver.
+The city had a population of 32,007, as of 2026 according to World Population Review.

 History

-Although Wheat Ridge is a relatively young incorporated city, it has a history based on agriculture and its location along regional travel routes.
-It grew from a popular rest stop for travelers during the Gold Rush of the late 1850s to an agricultural and suburban community known as the “Carnation City” in the mid 1900s.
+Wheat Ridge grew from a popular rest stop for travelers during the Gold Rush of the late 1850s to become an agricultural and suburban community known as the “Carnation City” in the mid-1900s.
 As the residential areas of unincorporated Jefferson County grew during the 1950s to provide housing to the Denver workforce, the major transportation corridors extending from Denver developed with commercial services.
 During that era, the formation of numerous utility and fire protection districts provided these unincorporated areas with urban services.
 Eventually, due to the increasing annexation pressure from nearby municipalities, Wheat Ridge incorporated in 1969.

 Geography

 Wheat Ridge is located at the junction of Interstate 70 and Colorado State Highway 391 in central Colorado.
-It is immediately west of Denver and 66 mi north-northwest of Colorado Springs.
+It is immediately west of Denver and about 77 mi north-northwest of Colorado Springs.

 Clear Creek flows through a green zone with lakes, trails and parks.

 Wheat Ridge is located in the Colorado Piedmont on the western edge of the Great Plains just east of the Front Range of the Southern Rocky Mountains.
 Clear Creek, a tributary of the South Platte River, flows east then northeast through the city.
 Lena Gulch, a tributary of Clear Creek, flows northeast through the southwest part of the city.

 There are several small lakes and reservoirs in Wheat Ridge.
 Crown Hill Lake, Kestrel Pond, and North Henry Lee Reservoir are in the south-central part of the city.
 West Lake, Tabor Lake, and Prospect Lake are located along Clear Creek in the west-central part of the city.

 According to the United States Census Bureau, the city has a total area of 9.55 sqmi of which 9.30 sqmi is land and 0.25 sqmi of it (2.6%) is water.

 As a suburb of Denver, Wheat Ridge is part of both the greater Denver metropolitan area and the Front Range Urban Corridor.
-It borders other communities on all sides including: Arvada to the north; Lakeside, Mountain View, and Denver to the east; Edgewater to the southeast; Lakewood to the south; Applewood to the southwest; and Fairmount to the northwest.
+It borders other communities on all sides including: Arvada to the north; Lakeside, Mountain View, and Denver to the east; Edgewater to the southeast; Lakewood to the south; Applewood, and Golden to the southwest; and Fairmount to the northwest.